 I began therapy with a wise and caring Jungian analyst.
 We explored my history, the facets of myself that were repressed, buried in my unconscious.
 With time, I was able to see beyond the defensive fog of my own making and reflect on my true self.
 I was able to overcome my fears and insecurities, to silence my harsh, inner critical voice.
 In its place, I developed a voice of self-compassion.
 My authenticity was liberated and my life changed.

 I have now worked as a psychotherapist and Jungian analyst for 25 years.
-My goal is to provide a supportive environment for clients to bring their challenges and concerns and to work together to discover what is keeping them from living up to their potential and living a full and satisfying life.
+It has been my privilege to provide a supportive environment for clients to bring their personal challenges and concerns.

-Talking openly about one’s difficulties can start to ease them faster than you might imagine.
+Talking openly about one’s difficulties can start to ease them more quickly than might be imagined.

-I invite you to call me for a free consultation at 818-784-0633 or send me an email at [email protected]
+I invite you to call me for a free consultation.